 People develop chikungunya virus infection after being bitten by a mosquito that is infected with the virus.
 Chikungunya is not spread directly from person to person.

-Mosquitoes become infected when they feed on somebody who has chikungunya virus in their blood.
-Once infected, the virus multiplies inside the mosquito and can infect other people when it bites them.
+Mosquitoes become infected when they feed on a person who has chikungunya virus in their blood.
+Once infected, the virus multiplies inside the mosquito and can infect other people when the mosquito bites them.

 Who is at risk of getting chikungunya?